handpoint/doc/android/androidreleasenotes.md

 **Fixes**:
 - SCA scenarios on PAX A80
 - CLOUD: receipt printing
 - Deadman mechanism for not completed trx.
-App dies in the middle of a trx, will be auto cancelled in the restart.
+App dies in the middle of a trx, will be auto cancelled in the restart

 ## 6.6.3